5amCurfew/monzo-task-public/README.md

 ## Orchestrate with Airflow

 In my previous interview we spoke about Airflow as the tool for orchestration.
-Following this I have also implemented a solution to automate (daily) the suggested data model above.
+Following this I have also implemented a solution to automate (daily) the suggested data model above using Docker.

 Prerequisites: both [Docker](https://docs.docker.com/) and [Make](https://www.gnu.org/software/make/manual/make.html) installed.